-EDCI 668 Textbook & Curriculum Materials Analysis (3): Explores the principles and procedures involved in the analysis and selection of curriculum materials within the framework of a given philosophy of education.
+EDCI 668 Curriculum Materials Analysis (3): Explores the principles and procedures involved in the analysis and selection of digital and print curriculum materials within the framework of a given philosophy of education.
 Critical examination is made of philosophies, theories, practices and content of materials.